luontola/tdd-mooc-tetris/docs/level-6.md

 - a falling tetromino can be rotated
 - it cannot be rotated when there is no room to rotate
-- [wall kick](https://tetris.fandom.com/wiki/Wall_kick): when it is up against a wall and is rotated, but there is no room to rotate, move it away from the wall if possible
+- [wall kick](https://tetris.fandom.com/wiki/Wall_kick): when it is up against a wall (or other blocks) and is rotated, but there is no room to rotate, move it away from the wall if possible

 ## 🚀 [Continue to the next level](level-7.md)